Is There a Libertarian Case for Bernie Sanders?

 So that brings us to Bernie Sanders.

 The self-described “democratic socialist” will coast to a primary victory Tuesday in the nation’s most libertarian-friendly state.
-Thus far Sanders has run the campaign that libertarian icon Ron Paul did in 2008, and one that Rand Paul should have—a campaign focused on coalescing young voters against Big Government, Big War, and Big Business.
+Thus far Sanders has run the campaign that libertarian icon Ron Paul did in 2008, and one that Rand Paul should have—a campaign focused on coalescing young voters against the unholy alliance of Big Government, Big War, and Big Business.

 And, besides, “there’s this little thing called Congress,” as Michael noted.
 “Any radical law he tries to pass will run through an obstacle course.”